bettercallzaal/NEXUSV5.6/README.md

 ## Latest Updates

+**[July 8, 2025]** Fixed filter UI positioning and layout:

+- Adjusted filter bar positioning to prevent overlap with other UI elements
+- Optimized sticky positioning with proper top offset for better user experience
+- Improved visual separation with subtle shadow effect
+- Fixed spacing and padding in filter components for more consistent layout

 **[July 6, 2025]** Implemented advanced filtering and AI-powered tagging system:

 - Added comprehensive `AdvancedFilters` component with date range, popularity, read status, and domain filtering